BhekumusaEric/laptop-repair-backup/docs/mac_activation_bypass.md

 7. After restore, check if Activation Lock status has changed

 **WARNING**: These methods may not work in all cases and could result in data loss.
 They should only be attempted as a last resort.

+## Older Mac Recovery Techniques

+For older Macs (pre-2018) with Activation Lock:

+### Method 1: Internet Recovery Mode
+For Macs from 2010-2017:
+1. Shut down your Mac completely
+2. Turn on your Mac and immediately press and hold: Command (⌘) + Option + R
+3. Hold until you see a spinning globe and the message 'Starting Internet Recovery.
+This may take a while.'
+4. When Recovery Mode loads, select Disk Utility
+5. Erase your main drive completely (this will delete all data)
+6. Exit Disk Utility and select 'Reinstall macOS'
+7. Follow the installation process
+8. During setup, you may be able to skip the Activation Lock screen

+### Method 2: Single User Mode Approach
+For pre-T2 Macs (generally pre-2018):
+1. Shut down your Mac completely
+2. Turn on your Mac and immediately press and hold: Command (⌘) + S
+3. This boots into Single User Mode (text-only interface)
+4. At the prompt, type: '/sbin/fsck -fy' and press Enter
+5. Then type: '/sbin/mount -uw /' and press Enter
+6. Navigate to system folders containing activation records
+7. Use advanced commands to modify system files (requires expertise)
+8. Type 'reboot' to restart

+### Method 3: Target Disk Mode Approach
+For pre-T2 Macs with another Mac available:
+1. Connect both Macs with a Thunderbolt or FireWire cable
+2. On the locked Mac, shut down completely
+3. Turn on the locked Mac and immediately press and hold the T key
+4. Keep holding until you see the Thunderbolt or FireWire symbol
+5. The locked Mac now appears as an external drive on the working Mac
+6. Access and backup your data from the locked Mac
+7. Use Disk Utility on the working Mac to erase the locked Mac's drive
+8. Restart the previously locked Mac normally and reinstall macOS

+**WARNING**: These methods will result in data loss and may not work on all Mac models.
+Always backup data when possible before attempting.

+## Hardware-Based Recovery Methods

+For Macs with persistent Activation Lock issues:

+### Method 1: Logic Board Component Transfer (Last Resort)
+For older Macs (pre-2018) without T2 chip when all else fails:
+1. This method involves transferring the SSD to a non-locked logic board
+2. Requirements:
+   - A donor Mac of the same model with a working, non-locked logic board
+   - Technical expertise or professional repair service
+   - Specialized tools for Mac disassembly
+3. Process overview:
+   - Carefully disassemble both Macs
+   - Transfer the SSD from the locked Mac to the donor Mac
+   - Reassemble with the donor logic board and your original SSD
+   - Boot and recover your data

+### Method 2: NVRAM Reset Technique (Pre-T2 Macs)
+For older Macs without T2 chip or Apple Silicon:
+1. Shut down your Mac completely
+2. Turn on your Mac and immediately press and hold: Command (⌘) + Option + P + R
+3. Hold these keys for about 20 seconds
+4. Your Mac will appear to restart
+5. Release the keys after you hear the startup sound a second time
+6. Check if Activation Lock is still present after boot

+### Method 3: Recovery Partition Modification (Advanced)
+For pre-T2 Macs with technical expertise:
+1. Boot into Recovery Mode (Command+R at startup)
+2. Open Terminal from Utilities menu
+3. Use 'diskutil list' to identify your system volumes
+4. Mount the system volume if not already mounted
+5. Navigate to the activation record location
+6. Backup and then modify system files that store activation status
+7. Restart and check if Activation Lock is bypassed

+**WARNING**: These methods are extremely technical and may void warranty.
+They should only be attempted by professionals or as an absolute last resort when the device would otherwise be discarded.
+Data loss is possible.

 ## Professional Service Options